 Have you found yourself in a season that seems to clash with the current one?
 Discover how embracing two things at the same time is possible.

-Have you discovered yourself in a mood that seems to clash with the current season?
-Maybe the “Happy” in Thanksgiving appears to be fading quickly as one more unexpected thing begins to happen.
-It is not too late to salvage the season.
-Embracing two very opposite things at the same time is possible.
+Have you found yourself in a mood that seems to clash with the current season?
+Perhaps the “Happy” in Thanksgiving is fading quickly as one unexpected event after another occurs.
+However, it is not too late to salvage the season.
+Embracing two very opposite feelings at the same time is possible.

 My Thanksgiving Plan Gone Awry

-Due to a water leak, we had no choice but to repipe the house in November 2018.
-The timing couldn’t have been worse; after all, it was my year to host my favorite holiday – Thanksgiving.
-As I looked around our home, the walls jumped out at me in disgust.
+One November, due to a water leak, we had no choice but to repipe the house.
+The timing couldn’t have been worse; after all, it was my year to host my favorite holiday—Thanksgiving.
+As I looked around our home, the walls seemed to reflect my frustration.

-Everywhere my eyes darted, I could see rough, patched-up walls, and it was quite apparent the inside of our house desperately needed to be painted.
-We quickly went on the hunt for a good painter who could somehow fit us in.
+Everywhere my eyes darted, I could see rough, patched-up walls, and it was pretty apparent the inside of our house desperately needed to be painted.
+We quickly hunted for a good painter who could fit us in.

-Aha, we found a painter available, but the only catch was – it would be the week before Thanksgiving.
+Aha, we found a painter available.
+The only catch was that it would be the week before Thanksgiving.
 Of course, we said yes.

-I love to do BIG projects right before a gathering.
+I love to do big projects right before a gathering.
 Don't you?
 Isn't that when we reorganize the closets that no one will ever see?
-Or clean out the Tupperware drawer in case someone helps with cleanup. #gratitude… Click To Tweet
+Or clean out the Tupperware drawer in case someone helps with cleanup. #gratitude… Share on X

 A Glimmer of Hope

-I was feeling pretty pleased with my ability to get things done, and then it happened.
+I was pleased with my ability to get things done, and then it happened.

-First, the little tingling sensation in my face, a bit of nausea coming over me, and sounds began to amplify.
-I tried hard to pretend I wasn’t aware of what was happening, but then boom, a full-blown migraine – the kind you can’t wish away.
-What kind of timing is this?
+At first, I felt a slight tingling sensation in my face, followed by a wave of nausea, and sounds around me began to amplify.
+I tried my best to ignore what was happening, but then, suddenly, I was hit with a full-blown migraine—the kind you can’t wish away.
+What terrible timing!

 A Habit of Embracing Gratitude

-But no worries, I had been on a mission all month, “Embracing thirty days of Gratitude.”
-No way was a headache going to take me down.
-I anticipated the migraine due to the paint smell most likely being a trigger.
-Quickly I turned to my – two things can be true attitude and sprinkled it with gratitude.
+No worries.
+I had been on a mission all month, practicing “Thirty Days of Gratitude.”
+No headache was going to take me down.
+I anticipated the migraine, as the smell of paint was likely a trigger.
+Quickly, I embraced my “two things can be true” attitude and sprinkled it with gratitude.

 Two opposite things can be true.
-Sprinkle it with gratitude and what a change it can make. # gratitude Click To Tweet
+Sprinkle it with gratitude and what a change it can make. # gratitude Share on X

 Sure, a headache was an annoyance and would create the need to rest a bit.
-But I had years of experience treating my migraines and knew it would only be a short detour thanks to some great meds that help.
-So, I wisely called it a day, allowing my body and brain to pause, knowing tomorrow would be a new day.
+However, with years of experience managing my migraines, I knew this would only be a short detour thanks to some effective medication.
+So, I wisely called it a day, allowing my body and mind to take a break, knowing that tomorrow would be a new day.

 One More Unexpected Happening

-As the sun began rising the next day, I was raring to go.
-I headed to the outside refrigerator to move the turkey and Costco items from one fridge to the next.
-As I stepped into the garage, something seemed odd; however, I couldn’t quite put my finger on it.
-There was a stillness in the garage that seemed peculiar.
-Oh, well, I couldn’t dwell on it; after all, there was lots to accomplish and only a few hours left before our company would arrive.
+The next day, as the sun began to rise, I was raring to go.
+I headed to the outside refrigerator to transfer the turkey and Costco items to the main fridge.
+When I stepped into the garage, something felt odd, but I couldn’t quite grasp it.
+There was an unusual stillness.
+However, I didn’t want to dwell on it; after all, I had a lot to accomplish and only a few hours left before our guests arrived.

-Grabbing the handle to the fridge, I pulled it open, and to my dismay, it was dark as could be.
-I almost immediately broke out in a scream.
-“Noooooooo, this can’t be happening.”
+Grabbing the handle to the fridge, I pulled it open.
+To my dismay, it was dark as could be.
+I almost immediately screamed, “No, this can’t be happening.”
 The fridge my husband wanted to get rid of quit working.
 How could this be?

 Have you ever noticed when one thing starts to unravel, it all seems to go?

-I marched back upstairs, holding back my tears, and stated to my husband, “BAD THINGS HAPPEN TO BAD PEOPLE, and I must be BAD.”
+I marched back upstairs, holding back my tears, and said to my husband, “Bad things happen to bad people, and I must be bad.”

 With a confident tone, he made a gallant attempt to assure me I wasn’t bad.
 He then headed straight to the garage to survey the damage.
 Of course, I followed his footsteps, peering around him as he began putting his hands on our turkey.
-He looked back and stated, “Maree, it’s fine; the turkey is still a little cold.”
+He looked back and said, “Maree, it’s fine; the turkey is still a little cold.”
 His words brought me no comfort.
-There was no way I was going to cook, serve, and endure the hours afterward, waiting to see if our twenty guests would fall ill.
+There was no way I would cook, serve, and endure the hours afterward, waiting to see if our twenty guests would fall ill.

-Now, our family has had their fair share of unexpected happenings much larger than a turkey gone bad, migraines, a house that needs painting, or water leaks.
-We would consider each of those small inconveniences unimportant in the big scheme of life.
+Our family has had their fair share of unexpected happenings much larger than a turkey gone bad, migraines, a house that needs painting, or water leaks.
+We would consider each of those minor inconveniences unimportant in the big scheme of life.

-However, many times it’s the small unexpected things in life that seem to overwhelm me and steal my peace.
-At first, it baffled me until I took a closer look and observed my approach was quite different.
+However, many times, the small, unexpected things in life seem to overwhelm me and steal my peace.
+At first, this baffled me, but then I took a closer look and observed that my approach was quite different.

 The Small Stuff in Life

-For me, the reason is simple.
-When it comes to the small annoyances in life, I tend to attempt them in my strength, not God’s.
+The reason is simple: When it comes to minor annoyances in life, I tend to attempt them using my strength, not God’s.

 Does this sound at all familiar, or am I the only one?

-Plus, my morning time with God had been skipped altogether in my pursuit to accomplish the tasks at hand.
-Somehow, I justified God could take a back seat for a little bit since surely I could handle this small stuff on my own.
+Plus, I had skipped my morning time with God to accomplish the tasks at hand.
+Somehow, I justified that God could take a back seat for a bit since I could handle this small stuff on my own.

 This lack of time with God, in turn, left me with no sense of peace as one thing after another kept happening.
-I could only see the malfunctioning refrigerator had ruined our dinner, time was short, and life all of a sudden felt overwhelming.
+I could only see that the malfunctioning refrigerator had ruined our dinner.
+Time was short, and life suddenly felt overwhelming.

-But when we switch to being aligned with God and sitting still with Him, life is more manageable, even in the little things.
-Add a habit of practicing gratitude, and it will make it easier to see beyond our current circumstances.
+But when we align with God and sit still with Him, life becomes more manageable, even in the little things.
+Practicing gratitude will also help us see beyond our current circumstances.

-Maybe it isn’t a dumb turkey or a house in disarray, which has you overwhelmed and unable to see two things that can be true.
-It could be something painful like an empty chair around your table this holiday season.
+Maybe it isn’t a dumb turkey or a house in disarray that has you overwhelmed and unable to see two things that can be true.
+It could be painful, like an empty chair around your table this holiday season.
 I get it.
-We will have an empty chair too, and it hurts.
+We will have an empty chair, too, and it hurts.

-We must not dismiss our pain, but instead, embrace it and be on the lookout for the other truth in our situation.
+We must not dismiss our pain, but instead embrace it and seek the other truths in our situation.

 Two Opposites Can Be True

-• Tears can flow, and laughter can be present.
+• Tears may fall, and laughter can be present.

 • Sadness can exist, and joy can abound.

-• An empty chair will hurt; however, we can delight in people who are near.
+• An empty chair may bring sadness, but we can find joy in the people who are present around us.

-• Our homes may not be perfectly put together; however, we have room to gather.
+• Our homes may not be perfectly put together; however, we have space to gather.

-• Our lists may remain unfinished; however, look at what we accomplished.
+• Our lists may remain unfinished; let’s take a moment to reflect on what we have accomplished.

-• The turkey is useless, and we have the means to replace it this year.
+• The turkey is useless, and we have the resources to replace it this year.

-• Yes, it can be fall and winter all at the same time.
+• Yes, it is possible for it to feel like both fall and winter at the same time.

 What Helps Us Embrace Two Things at the Same Time

-God will give you the hope, peace, and strength you need to embrace today.
-When our eyes are fixed on Him, we can persevere through any unexpected event, big or small.
+God will provide you with the hope, peace, and strength needed to embrace today.
+When we fix our eyes on Him, we can persevere through any unexpected event, whether big or small.

-Become a gratitude seeker and count those blessings.
-Click here if you missed our post on “Why Embrace Gratitude in the Midst of the Unexpected?”
-Or here to read “How to Embrace Gratitude in the Midst of the Unexpected.”
+We recommend reading the article10 Powerful Reasons to Embrace Gratitude, Even in Tough Times?”
+Additionally, you may find “How to Embrace Gratitude in the Midst of the Unexpected” helpful.
 Both articles will help you to begin counting your blessings even when things go awry.

 “Devote yourselves to prayer, being watchful and thankful.”